nicobautista/Slosh2022/postprocessREAME.md

   * (Boolean) **logParamsBool**: Whether to print to the console the parameters of each file that is being processed (true/false).
   * (Boolean) **plotBoolSystem**: Whether to create a window displaying the loads of the system.
 If looping for several tests, it's recommended to set it to 'false'.
   * (Boolean) **plotBoolSlosh**: Whether to create a window displaying the loads caused by the liquid.
 If looping for several tests, it's recommended to set it to 'false'.
+  * (Boolean) **plotBoolAcc**: Whether to create a window displaying the plot of the accelerometer.
+If looping for several tests, it's recommended to set it to 'false'.
   * (Boolean) **saveBoolSystem**: Whether save the figure of the loads of the system as a 'jpeg' image to storage.
 If set to 'true', it saves the images to './Plots/'.
   * (Boolean) **saveBoolSlosh**: Whether save the figure of the loads caused by the liquid as a 'jpeg' image to storage.
+If set to 'true', it saves the images to './Plots/'.
+  * (Boolean) **saveBoolAcc**: Whether save the plot of the accelerometer as a 'jpeg' image to storage.
 If set to 'true', it saves the images to './Plots/'.
   * (Vector) **loadsToPlotSystem**: Vector including the loads to include in the plot of the system loads (where [1,2,3,4,5,6] corresponds to [Fx,Fy,Fz,Tx,Ty,Tz]).
 (E.g., If plotting all 6: loadsToPlot=[1,2,3,4,5,6], if plotting only Fx and Ty: loadsToPlot=[1,5]).
   * (Vector) **loadsToPlotSlosh**: Vector including the loads to include in the plot of the loads caused by the liquid (where [1,2,3,4,5,6] corresponds to [Fx,Fy,Fz,Tx,Ty,Tz]).
 (E.g., If plotting all 6: loadsToPlot=[1,2,3,4,5,6], if plotting only Fx and Ty: loadsToPlot=[1,5]).
   * (Int) **sr**: Sampling rate in Hz.